(All fields required)

 Please supply the correct answer.

-Lori has been with the Ammerman Lab since June 2012 and is working on the Family Foundations Project.
-She received her Bachelor’s Degree in Psychology and in Education from The University of KY, currently holds a teacher certification in Early Childhood Education (IECE) and is returning to graduate school to finish Master of Science in Clinical Mental Health Counseling.
-Lori’s research interests include maternal depression, behavioral disorders/ mental health issues in children, and prevention medicine through utilizing home visitation.
+Lori joined the Ammerman Lab in June 2012 and is a co-facilitator for the Family Foundations Project.
+She received her Bachelor’s Degree from the University of Kentucky and is in graduate school to complete her Master’s in Clinical Mental Health Counseling.
+Lori’s research interests include maternal depression, behavioral disorders/mental health issues in children, and prevention medicine through utilizing home visitation.

 New to Cincinnati Children’s or live outside of the Tristate area?
 1-877-881-8479